Millions of women and men around the world give up on their dreams for one main reason. And the reason is lack of money.

-The list is randomly generated and doesn’t signify rankings of any kinds.
+The list is randomly generated and doesn’t signify rankings of any kind.
 This list is for information purpose only.

 1. Start Engine

-By 2020 end, Start Engine had helped nearly 400 startups and other newer enterprises raise funds to the tune of $200 million.
-People can contribute a minimum $100 to your crowdfunding campaign.
+By 2020 end, Start Engine had helped nearly 400 startups, and other newer enterprises raise funds to the tune of $200 million.
+People can contribute a minimum of $100 to your crowdfunding campaign.

 Start Engine has a membership of over 300,000 investors across the globe.

-In 2020, Indiegogo ranks as the topmost crowdsourcing platform.
+In 2020, Indiegogo ranked as the topmost crowdsourcing platform.
 Indiegogo has a presence in nearly all countries in the world and has helped over 800 ideas raise funds to launch a venture.

 And there’re other additional expenses too.
 Over 800,000 investors use Indiegogo to fund projects from around the world.

-As the name would suggest, MightyCause specializes on crowdfunding for Non-Profit Organizations, Non-Government Organizations and charities.
-As a result, they charge only 1.2 percent of incoming credit as their service charge and other fees are minimal.
+As the name would suggest, MightyCause specializes in crowdfunding for Non-Profit Organizations, Non-Government Organizations and charities.
+As a result, they charge only 1.2 per cent of incoming credit as their service charge, and other fees are minimal.

 4. Seed Invest

 If you’re planning on launching a startup and require seed money for its launch, Seed Invest could be the perfect platform.
-They have over 300,000 veteran contributors that’re interested in providing seed funding to newer companies.
+They have over 300,000 veteran contributors that are interested in providing seed funding to newer companies.

-GoFundMe is for individuals that require to raise money from crowdfunding for multiple reasons such as paying bills for a complex medical treatment or helping a person with good credentials steer out of financial problems.
+GoFundMe is for individuals that require to raise money from crowdfunding for multiple reasons, such as paying bills for complex medical treatment or helping a person with good credentials steer out of financial problems.